Brainicism/DiscordDataParser/README.md

---datapath=[PATH]               #specifies the directory of the backup --word-min-length=[LENGTH]      #specifies a minimum length of commonly used word data --thread-id=[ID]                #specifies a specific thread to perform message analysis on --rebuild-binary                #rebuilds an executable using ocra --quick-run                     #parse a subset of the available data for testing purposes --update-events                 #see event section below
+--datapath=[PATH]               #specifies the directory of the backup --word-min-length=[LENGTH]      #specifies a minimum length of commonly used word data --thread-id=[ID]                #specifies a specific thread to perform message analysis on --timezone=[TIMEZONE]           #specifies the timezone/offset to parse the data in.
+Will accept RFC 2822 specified timezones or ±HH:MM UTC offsets
+--rebuild-binary                #rebuilds an executable using ocra --quick-run                     #parse a subset of the available data for testing purposes --update-events                 #see event section below